RenjithVR4/instafreight_task/README.md

 ### 1. What further improvements would you implement?

 To get good news our customers I prefer to apply [Sentiment Analysis](https://en.wikipedia.org/wiki/Sentiment_analysis).
 I had a plan to make an electron application for Ubuntu.
-It was a new reader application.
+It was a news reader application.
 It will daily fetch the news from different resources.
-There would be text-speech to read the news.
+There would be text-speech API to read the news.
 So there was an option to read the only good news.
 I have started learning Electron, but due to the office work, I didn't get time to implement it.
 So for grabbing good news, I wanted to use sentiment analysis.
 Sentiment analysis seeks to solve this problem by using natural language processing to recognize keywords within a document and thus classify the emotional status of the piece.

 [http://www.memetracker.org](http://www.memetracker.org) is used Sentiment Analysis.